agrogan1/newstuff/README.md

 # New Stuff

-New stuff that I was going to move somewhere else, but that will probably stay here.
+Newer stuff that I was going to move somewhere else, but that will probably stay here.

 ## Categorical Data Analysis

-(New Materials For A Course On Categorical Data Analysis)
+(Materials For A Course On Categorical Data Analysis)

 * [Main Course Page](https://agrogan1.github.io/newstuff/categorical/)
 * [Slides and Handouts](https://agrogan1.github.io/newstuff/categorical/README.html)